 There are many unexpected causes of breakouts, blackheads, and clogged pores.
 While we know that the main causes of acne are hormonal imbalances, diet, and skincare products/usage; there may be a couple of unexpected reasons for a breakout that you haven’t thought of yet.
 They’re a little sneakier and creep into your daily routine in ways that might surprise you.
 The good news is, there are easy fixes for all of them!

-Okay this one is a little more obvious, but is still something that we can forget about.
-Our hands are covered in dirt, oil and bacteria.
-If you are constantly touching your face it can spreads the bacteria that’s already on your skin around and adds additional bacteria.
+Okay, this one is a little more obvious but is still something that we can forget about.
+Our hands are covered in dirt, oil, and bacteria.
+If you are constantly touching your face it can spread the bacteria that’s already on your skin around and adds additional bacteria.
 This, especially for acne prone people, could be the culprit to their breakouts.
 The solution: avoid touching your face as much as possible, in addition to washing your hands frequently.

 2. Your Towels

 It’s easy to forget just how much bacteria can build up in your hand and body towels.
 First and foremost, you should be using separate towels for your face and body.
 Not only do our towels hold onto bacteria issue like a magnet, but your body towel will also contain the products you put on your bodies such as moisturizers, fragrances, and hair products that may not bode well on your face.
 Ideally, you should be washing your face and body towels every couple of days.
 If you’re prone to breakouts, possibly even more.